 crontab -e

-If you haven’t used crontab -e before, you will be asked which editor you would like to use.
+If you haven’t used crontab -e before, you will be asked which editor you want to use.
 I recommend #2, the nano editor.

 A typical line in the crontab script to trigger a time-based event will look something like this: